Working with Traumatized Parts

 Difficult Parts – Carrying Symptom Behaviours

-These parts are the result of unresolved trauma.
-They become activate in response to a trigger, e.g. distressing emotions or situations.
-Their primary objective is to provide immediate relief and protection.
-They are working to distract from, extinguish or numb overwhelming feelings, aiming to provide immediate relief and protection.
+These parts are working to distract from, extinguish or numb overwhelming feelings, aiming to provide immediate relief and protection.
 Richard Schwartz calls these parts “firefighters” because they will do everything they can to extinguish fires and neutralize threats.

 Some examples of how these parts may operate include:

-• Avoidance / Escape.
+• Avoidance / Flight.
 These strategies are designed to leave the distressing situation as fast as possible.
 They represent the “flight” behaviour from unresolved trauma.

 • Distraction – Changing the topic in charged conversations